 The resort has not one but two spas, both built on stilts.
 The larger one is the Spa Retreat, where the session villas/room rooms have glass floors, allowing guests to observe marine life during treatment.
 The deck connects it with a “spa restaurant” and Utopian Spa Villas, set over-water, and with their own private double treatment rooms.

-British Airways (www.ba.com) operates direct flights from the UK, and Air France (www.airfrance.com) from Paris.
+Getting there: British Airways (www.ba.com) operates direct flights from the UK, and Air France (www.airfrance.com) from Paris.
 The other carriers go through their hubs: Emirates (www.emirates.com) through Dubai, Qatar Airways (www.qatar-airways.com) through Doha and Etihad (www.etihad.com) via Abu Dhabi.
 Also, Lufthansa, Singapore Airlines, Malaysia Airlines, Oman Air, Fly Dubai, Condor, Virgin Atlantic and KLM, all operate flights to the Maldives from major international cities.